arjuns007/Football-Player-Price-Prediction/README.md

 * Data has been web scraped from the soFIFA website to get the latest and updated values.

 * Footballers can be broadly classified into 4 categories: Attacker, Midfielder, Defender and Goalkeeper.
-This project uses only relevant features of a particular player according to the category the player belongs to reduce the feature space.
+This project uses only relevant features of a particular player according to the category the player belongs, to reduce the feature space.

 * RESULTS and other relevant information is attached below.